sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/03-appendix/02-breaking-changes.md

 export default app;
 ```

 If this component is not under your control, you can use the `legacy.componentApi` compiler option for auto-applied backwards compatibility (note that this adds a bit of overhead to each component).
+This will also add `$set` and `$on` methods for all component instances you get through `bind:this`.

 ### Server API changes